jameslnewell/react-promise/README.md

 ## Usage

-> [Live Example](https://codesandbox.io/s/jameslnewellreactpromise-xe0om?fontsize=14) - You can find a more realistic example in CodeSandbox.
+> [Example](https://codesandbox.io/s/jameslnewellreactpromise-xe0om?fontsize=14) - You can find a more realistic usage example in CodeSandbox.

 ### usePromise()